sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sshguard-nftables</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Configuration for nftables backend of SSHGuard
+Short desc    : Configuration for nftables backend of SSHGuard
 URL          : http://www.sshguard.net
-Лицензия     : BSD and GPLv2+
+License      : BSD and GPLv2+
-Описание     : Sshguard-nftables provides a configuration file for SSHGuard to use nftables
+Descript     : Sshguard-nftables provides a configuration file for SSHGuard to use nftables
              : as the firewall backend.
 ```